canyoupleasecreateanaccount/pycamel/README.rst

 Contribution
 ------------
-- Validate of your code and run tests.
+- Validate your code and run tests.

-    There should be 100% pass rate and all of your code should have a coverage by tests.
+    There should be 100% pass rate and all your code should have a coverage by tests.

-    Execute commands below for get info about current coverage
+    Execute the commands below for getting the info about current code coverage

 ``coverage run -m pytest -s -v tests/``